hayesgm/vignette/README.md

 ## Usage

 Vignette was crafted to make A/b testing as simple as possible.
 Simply run the `vignette` function on any Array and get the result from a A/b test.
-Vignette will store this choice in session, a cookies or nowhere, based on how you configure Vignette.
-If you're in the request cycle (within an around_filter), Vignette will grab `session` or `cookies` for you.
-Otherwise, you'll need to specify where to store the result (if you want it consistent for the end-user).
+Vignette will store this choice in session, a cookies or a simple Hash object, based on how you configure Vignette.

+If you run Vignettes from within a Rails request cycle (set up automatically by an `around_filter`), Vignette will grab `session` or `cookies` for you.
+Otherwise, you'll need to specify where to store the result (if you want it consistent for the end user).
+You can simply call `Vignette.with_repo(Hash.new)` with wherever you want the current tests stored.

 Vignette `tests` are identified by a checksum of the Array, and thus, changing the Array results in a new `test`.

     # To store in session (default)
     Vignette.init(store: :session)